profile picture

 Expertise

-Biotech and bioengineering, writing papers (any type), Engineering (especially Mechanical & Biomedical), Medical Device, Physics, Data Science, Programming, Code writing, Machine Learning, Image Processing, Mathematics
+Healthcare, Biotech and bioengineering, writing papers (any type), Engineering (especially Mechanical & Biomedical), Medical Device, Physics, Data Science, Programming, Code writing, Machine Learning, Image Processing, Mathematics, App Development

 Bio

 Can we leverage AI, Robotics, and Engineering tools to make life easier for more than 95% of the world population who are living unhealthy lives?
-My passion centers on this goal by leveraging technology toward solving major scientific problems in healthcare and medicine.
+My passion centers on this goal by leveraging technology toward solving major scientific problems.
 I finished my PhD in Mechanical Engineering at MIT with a focus on developing AI-optimized devices that can make treatment of diseases easier and more accessible to the patients.
 Previously, I did my Masters and Bachelors degrees both in Mechanical Engineering.
-I have published 38 scientific publications in notable journals and conferences, cited more than 600 times as of March 2024, in addition to one licensed US patent.
-I earned a graduate certificate in Business Analytics and another in Healthcare from MIT Sloan School of Management with a focus on application of AI to healthcare, as well as a graduate certificate in Medicine from Harvard-MIT Division of Health Sciences and Technology.
-I am currently a Research Scientist at Gilead Sciences, a multinational pharmaceutical company in the California Bay Area.
-Prior to that, I was a research scientist at biotech companies namely SiO2 Medical Products, an advanced Materials Science company, and Syntis Bio.
-I joined Polygence in August 2022, and have ever since mentored over 15 research projects, led 2 Pods centered on AI, provided career advice to +50 high school students, provided publication support to +20 students, and regularly worked as judge/reviewer for the Polygence Symposium.
-My students have successfully published their research in top high school journals such as JSR.
-During my free time, I enjoy oil-painting, outdoor activities such as hiking, walking, and kayaking.
-I am also an avid fan of audiobooks, especially those related to psychology, neuroscience, physics, entrepreneurship and business.
-I love listening to music in a variety of genres, especially pop and R&B. Driving cars is also another hobby of mine.
-I have a passion for fast cars.
+I have published ~ 40 scientific publications in competitive journals and conferences, cited +1100 times as of May 2026, in addition to one licensed US patent.
+I earned a graduate certificate in Business Analytics and another in Healthcare from MIT Sloan School of Management with a focus on AI/ML application in healthcare, as well as a graduate certificate in Medicine from Harvard-MIT Division of Health Sciences and Technology.
+I am currently a Senior Research Scientist at Gilead Sciences, a multinational pharmaceutical company in the California Bay Area.
+Prior to that, I was a research scientist at a biotech company, SiO2 Medical Products, an advanced Materials Science company, and prior to that in Syntis Bio, a biotech startup committed to revolutionizing drug delivery systems.
+I joined here in August 2022, and have ever since mentored +50 research projects, led over 12 Pods centered on AI, provided career advice to +50 high school students, provided publication support to +50 students, and regularly worked as judge/reviewer for the symposium.
+At least over 11 students expressed after working with me that their experience "exceeded their expectations".
+I have had students who ranked in the top three in science fair and competitions.
+My students have successfully published their research studies in top research journals and accepted to ultra competitive colleges such as Stanford University.
+During my free time, I enjoy biking, outdoor activities such as hiking, walking, and kayaking.

 Project ideas